easystats/parameters/cran-comments.md

-This release addresses errors in CRAN checks related to the last *insight* update.
+This release addresses errors in CRAN checks related to the last *marginaleffects* update.